inclement/inclem.net/content/290415-python-on-android.rst

 `python-for-android project
 <https://github.com/kivy/python-for-android>`__.
 The basic
 functionality of this tool is to first build a *distribution*, an Android project directory that includes all the components Kivy needs to run, compiled for Android by its NDK.
-This includes in particular the Python interpreter itself, plus Kivy and the libraries it depends on - currently Pygame and SDL, although we are working to modernise this bit.
+This includes in particular the Python interpreter itself, plus Kivy and the libraries it depends on - currently including Pygame and SDL, although we are working to modernise this bit.
 The distribution also includes a Java bootstrap, a normal app structure whose job is to display Kivy's OpenGL surface and to mediate between Kivy and Android.
 All these components can then be